-The full agenda before us as we enter the final weeks of this legislative session reflects how little the Republican leadership has accomplished, even with control of the White House and both Houses of Congress.
-A steady course of misguided priorities have cost Americans progress on real issues that matter most.
+The full agenda before us as we enter the final days of this legislative session reflects how little the Republican leadership has accomplished, even with control of the White House and both Houses of Congress.
+A steady course of misguided priorities has cost Americans progress on real issues that matter most.
 And these failures to focus on our real priorities have left America less secure.
+Just last week, the Senate Democratic leadership reached out again to refocus our efforts against the terrorists.
+We introduced the REAL Security Act in the hope that Senate Republicans would finally turn to that issue.

 The Republican-controlled Congress has yet to enact a federal budget.
 We are in violation of the statutory deadline of April 15.
-We have passed but one appropriations bill, and we are required by law to pass 13.
+We have passed but two appropriations bills, and we are required by law to pass a dozen.
 We have yet to reconcile and enact lobbying reform and ethics legislation.
 We have yet to deal with the skyrocketing cost of gasoline and health care.
 We have yet to reconcile and enact a bipartisan and comprehensive immigration reform bill.
 And for the second year in a row the Republican-led Senate will not even take up the annual intelligence authorization bill.

-As we commemorated the one-year anniversary of Hurricane Katrina last week, we were reminded that the situation in the Gulf Coast remains a tragedy with serious human consequences.
+As we commemorated the first anniversary of Hurricane Katrina two weeks ago, we were reminded that the situation in the Gulf Coast remains a tragedy with serious human consequences.
 We need to commit ourselves and our resources to helping our fellow citizens who are still in need after the appalling lack of responsiveness by this Administration.
 We need to provide the assistance to that region of our country where rubble remains a fixture of the landscape one year later.
 Many residents still do not have homes to return to or jobs waiting for them when they get there.